The personal data that we obtain about you:

 Disclosing personal data to other parties:

-The SBCI may disclose personal data provided by you to third parties including the following: (a) Financial Intermediaries, participating in the Loan Scheme, including for the purpose of confirming your eligibility; (b) Government Departments including the Department of Business, Enterprise and Innovation and the Department of Agriculture, Food and the Marine, both of which are partners in the Loan Scheme, including for reporting purposes and in response to parliamentary questions; (c) the European Investment Fund (“EIF”) and its agents, the European Investment Bank (“EIB”), the European Court of Auditors, the European Commission (the “Commission”) and its agents including the European Anti-Fraud Office, other European Union institutions or bodies and body which are authorised by applicable law to carry out audit and control activities.
+The SBCI may disclose personal data provided by you to third parties including the following: (a) Financial Intermediaries, participating in the Loan Scheme, including for the purpose of confirming your eligibility; (b) Government Departments including the Department of Enterprise, Trade and Employment and the Department of Agriculture, Food and the Marine, both of which are partners in the Loan Scheme, including for reporting purposes and in response to parliamentary questions; (c) the European Investment Fund (“EIF”) and its agents, the European Investment Bank (“EIB”), the European Court of Auditors, the European Commission (the “Commission”) and its agents including the European Anti-Fraud Office, other European Union institutions or bodies and body which are authorised by applicable law to carry out audit and control activities.
 Such personal data may be held for a period of 7 years after the later of (i) the termination of the relevant agreement between the SBCI and the European Investment Fund or (ii) 30 June 2022. (d) we may share your personal data with our professional advisors and our auditors; (e) regulatory authorities, government agencies if required to do so by law or where we are required to do so in response to requests from all such bodies; and (f) to our service providers (including the NTMA) who act as data processors on our behalf.

 Retention period or criteria used to determine the retention period: